 - 1. Biographical Sketch

-- 3. Psychology and Philosophy of Mind
+- 3. Philosophy of Mind

-- 4. Philosophy and the Classification of Sciences
+- 4. The Classification of Sciences

-- 5. Language and Logic
+- 5. Philosophy and Metaphysics

-- 6. Further Contributions to Philosophy
+- 9. Further Contributions

-- 7. Stumpf’s Legacy
+- 10. Stumpf’s Legacy

 - Other Internet Resources